LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part1.md

 and how it helps us to collect telemetry data on our system.

 ## Goals
-  - understand the neeed in openTelemetry in the worlds of observabilty
+  - Understand the need of OpenTelemetry in the worlds of Observabilty.
   - get a grasp of the openTelemetry abilities
   - undersatnd the diffrence between OTEL and other solution